Unleash/unleash/website/docs/sdks/unleash-proxy.md

   When using an environment variable to set the proxy secrets, the value should be a comma-separated list of strings, such as `secret-one,secret-two`.

 There are many more configuration options available.
-You find all [available options on github](https://github.com/Unleash/unleash-proxy#available-options).
+You'll find all [available options on github](https://github.com/Unleash/unleash-proxy#available-options).

 ### Running the proxy via Docker